vijay-shankaranand/tp/docs/DeveloperGuide.md

 1. **Make error messages more useful**

-   Currently, the error messages for certain commands are not very useful.
+   Currently, the error messages for certain commands are not descriptive enough hence not very useful.
-   For example, if the user enters an invalid date such as `2024-04-31` `add_task`, the error message is `Date should be valid and in format YYYY-MM-DD not before today's date`.
+   For example, if the user enters an invalid date such as `2024-04-31` for `add_task`, the error message is `Date should be valid and in format YYYY-MM-DD not before today's date`.
-   This is not very useful as the user does not know why the date is wrong.
+   This error message does not help the user much as the user does not know why the date is wrong.
    The error message should be more specific, such as `Entered date is invalid.
 April 2024 should have DD between 1 and 30 inclusive`.

 2. **Allow emails to have top-level domains (TLDs) other than `.com`**